Community Interaction Program (CIP)

 Restoration projects arising from a specific environmental issue directly related to the St. Lawrence.

 *Matching funds can be in cash or in kind.
-However, for projects with a total value above $35,000, matching funds in cash must be at least 10% of the total contribution allocated by ECCC and the MDDELCC
+However, for projects with a total value above $35,000, matching funds in cash must be at least 10% of the total contribution allocated by ECCC and the MELCC

 **To determine eligible expenses, please see the Project Presentation Guide.